YourSM/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-This is a project for the The Odin Project curriculum where I created a game of Rock, Paper Scissors!
+This is a project for the The Odin Project curriculum where I created a game of Rock, Paper, Scissors!

 The player can select one of the three options in the UI and battle against a computer!